 - If any referee witnesses any acts of tackling, elbowing, cheap shots, blocking with contact or any unsportsmanlike act, the game will be temporarily stopped and the player will be either be given a warning, a penalty, or ejected from the game depending on the severity of the foul.
 FOUL PLAY WILL NOT BE TOLERATED.
-The player(s) ejected from the game may receive a 1 game suspension (including the postseason) at the discretion of the league office. - Trash talking is illegal.
+The player(s) ejected from the game wil receive a 1 game suspension (including the postseason). - Trash talking is illegal.
 Officials have the right to determine offensive language.
 (Trash talk is talk that may be offensive to officials, opposing players and coaches, teams or spectators).
 Based on the nature of the trash talking, the referee will either give a warning or a penalty.
 If it continues, the player or players will be ejected from the game.
 Depending on the language and severity of the trash talk, the player or players involved may be given a penalty or ejected without a warning.

-- The above unsportsmanlike acts apply to all coaches as well. - Any violation of the Leagues Code of Conduct Rules can result in an ejection from the game, as well as a 1 game suspension (League Office decision). - The league office has the right to eject a player or coach from the league for any excessive unsportsmanlike act. - Parents must also abide by the leagues code of conduct rules.
+- Unsportsmanlike acts apply to all coaches as well. - Any violation of the Leagues Code of Conduct Rules can result in an ejection from the game, as well as a 1 game suspension. - The league office has the right to eject a player or coach from the league for any excessive unsportsmanlike act. - Parents must also abide by the leagues code of conduct rules.
 Any parent using offensive or threatening language will be asked to leave the field.
 Failure to do so can lead to a suspension of the game (at the league official's discretion).